Developer(s) – Dynamighty

 Originality – 7/10

-Despite not having an open world, and not a great deal of side quests to accommodate for how linear it can feel, this game still introduced a lot of interesting and original mechanics to the 2D side scrolling genre, and they all work together flawlessly to bring something quite new to the table.
+Despite not having an open world, and not a lot of side quests to accommodate for how linear it can feel, this game still introduced a lot of interesting and original mechanics to the 2D side-scrolling genre, and they all work together flawlessly to bring something quite new to the table.
 It also leaves open a massive amount of opportunity for the developers to build on this formula even further, which I believe they could do quite easily if indeed they did want to make more of a franchise out of it.

 Overall, Counter Spy is one of the more standout stealth games I’ve played in recent years and one that I would recommend.
 It addressed some of the issues I had with the entire genre, and whilst the desire for perfect stealth may kick in enough to compel players to reset the game once in a while, it’s nowhere near as bad as many other stealth games have warranted.